 Reality Check: Is This Realistic?

-Now it's time to ask yourself an important question: Is this realistic?
-If your monthly income is less than the Underfunded amount, you'll need to make some changes—but that's OK!
+Before you start budgeting, ask yourself this question: "Is this realistic?"
+If your monthly income is less than the Underfunded amount, you'll need to make some changes—but that's okay!
 You have a much better picture of what you can afford, and you won't come up short.

 Adjust your budget template to ensure you can pay for the things that matter the most.
-Do this by adjusting the goals you've set up—change the amounts or push back the dates.
+Do this by adjusting the targets you've set up—change the amounts or push back the dates.
 Keep tweaking until your budget template fits your income and your priorities.

 Now, it's Time to Budget

 You know how much you need for everything, so it's time to look at how much you actually have.
-Remember, this is where that all-important only budget the dollars you have piece comes into play.
+Remember, this is where that all-important budget-only-the-dollars-you-have piece comes into play.

-It's okay if you can't cover everything—that's why you have a budget!
-Select those categories and use the Underfunded Quick Budget button to allocate all those dollars with a single click.
+It's okay if you can't cover everything immediately—that's why you have a budget!
+Select those categories and use the Underfunded button to allocate all those dollars with a single click.

-The inspector shows you exactly how much you need to fully fund the rest of your categories.
-In this example, I have enough after my most recent paycheck—so I'll click the Underfunded button and... that's it!
-All my categories are fully funded.
+When your next paycheck comes in, you'll add that income in your account register.
+The Inspector shows you exactly how much you need to fully fund the rest of your categories.
+In this example, there is more than enough to cover the Underfunded amount: